unoplatform/workshops/uno-bootcamp/modules/04-Create-rich-responsive-UIs/README.md

 ![Debugging XAML show all files](debugging-xaml-show-all-files.png)

-By adding the `FeatureConfiguration.UIElement.AssignDOMXamlName = true;` into the program.cs of WebAssembly application (Wasm head), you will see the XAML names directly in the DOM by using the browser F12 tools.
-Make sure to update the name spaces to include using Uno.UI;
+By adding the `FeatureConfiguration.UIElement.AssignDOMXamlName = true;` into the _Program.cs_ file of your WebAssembly application (Wasm head), you will see the XAML names directly in the DOM by using the browser F12 tools.
+Make sure to update the namespaces to include `using Uno.UI`;

 ```xml
 using Uno.UI;